beginning of content

 Key facts

-• Peripheral neuropathy happens when there is damage to the nerves located outside of the brain and spinal cord (peripheral nerves).
+• Peripheral neuropathy is damage to nerves located outside of the brain and spinal cord.

-• Symptoms include tingling, pins and needles, numbness and weakness; symptoms may begin in your toes and fingers and spread towards your knees and elbows.
+• Symptoms include tingling, pins and needles, numbness and weakness.

-• Treatment for peripheral neuropathy involves treating the cause if possible and strategies to manage symptoms.
+• Treatment for peripheral neuropathy involves treating the cause if possible and managing symptoms.

 What is peripheral neuropathy?

 Peripheral neuropathy is when there is damage to your peripheral nerves.
-Peripheral nerves refer to all the nerves in the body that are outside the brain and spinal cord.
+Peripheral nerves are all the nerves in the body that are outside the brain and spinal cord.

 There are 3 types of nerves:

-Peripheral neuropathy can affect any of your sensory, motor and autonomic nerves or a combination.
+Peripheral neuropathy can affect any of your sensory, motor or autonomic nerves, or a combination.

 What are the symptoms of peripheral neuropathy?